smithy-lang/smithy/docs/source-2.0/additional-specs/smoke-tests.rst

 Summary
-    The ``smokeTests`` trait is used to define a set of test cases to send to a live service to ensure that a client can successfully connect to a service and get the right kind of response.
+    The ``smokeTests`` trait is used to define a set of test cases to send to a live service to ensure that a client can successfully connect to a service and receives the right kind of response.
 Trait selector
     .. code-block:: none